 Early morning dive starts between 5am – 6am depending on the weather.
 In 30 minutes you will reach Monad Shoal.
 The island has a diameter of 1,5km and a depth of 20 – 28 meters.
-In Monad Shoal there is a very high chance to see the thresher sharks.
-In 2015 there was a 80-90% sighting rate.
+In Monad Shoal you have a +80% chance the whole year round to see the thresher sharks.
 Manta rays and mobulas are also spotted but mostly in the afternoon dives.
 Dive with a longer smile, dive with Nitrox is highly recommended!

 This shoal lies close to the island of Leyte, east of Malapascua and you can reach it in about 45 min.
 Besides sightings of thresher sharks and devil rays, there is a good chance to encounter hammerhead sharks.
 The top of the shoal is about 10-12 m deep and is covered in sponges, hard- and soft corals.
 The south side of Kemod shoal forms a slope which goes as deep as 30m before it turns into a great drop off.
 The rest of the shoal have stunning walls, covered with sea fans and corals.
 Yellow fin tuna, unicorn fish, mackerel and barracudas can be seen regularly.
 Best time for Kemod is between March – June.

 An underwater pinnacle which starts at around 14-16 meter and is reachable in about 15-20min.
 The fairly small rock is one of the highlights of the divesites around Malapascua Island and a must go for everybody.
 The entire rock is covered with beautiful soft corals in different colors.
 In between you easily find 5-10 different nudibranch species, giant and clown frogfish, different crabs and shrimps and depending on the season you can also find pygmy seahorses or harlequin shrimps over there.
 Nitrox is highly recommended.